-And just to entice you even further, this recipe is super flexi, so you can adapt it to whatever produce you have in your fridge, or, better yet, whatever’s fresh at your local farmers’ market — this week I picked up some radishes, Hakurei (Japanese turnips), a burpless cucumbers (there were other cucumbers there, but, come on, burpless cucumbers – how could I resist?), scallions, orange and purple bell peppers (purple!), a huge bunch of fresh basil, and a gnarly, dirty bulb of garlic.
+And just to entice you even further, this recipe is super flexi, so you can adapt it to whatever produce you have in your fridge, or, better yet, whatever’s fresh at your local farmers’ market.
+This week I picked up some radishes, a bunch of Hakurei (Japanese turnips), a burpless cucumber (there were other cucumbers there, but, come on, burpless cucumbers – how could I resist?), scallions, orange & purple bell peppers (purple!), a huge bunch of fresh basil, and a gnarly, dirty bulb of garlic.

-Now, even though the list of ingredients below reflects my personal tastes and my (not so cheap) purchase at the farmers’ market, you should absolutely feel free to swap out any or all of produce listed in this recipe with whatever you have on hand – just be sure to choose the crunchier veggies that won’t wilt under the weight of the dressing: shaved carrots, celery, parsnips, and daikon are all good options.
+Even though this list of ingredients reflects my personal tastes and my (not so cheap) purchase at the farmers’ market, you should absolutely feel free to swap out any or all of produce in this recipe with whatever you have on hand – just be sure to choose crunchier veggies that won’t wilt under the weight of the dressing: shaved carrots, celery, parsnips, and daikon are all good options.
 You’ll want a total of 2 cups of cut vegetables.

 Cold Szechuan Noodles with Chicken